 Inclusive, Diverse, Fair — Juno

-Lancaster University Physics Department is a friendly, medium sized department that has been rated by the RAE as the top research department in the UK.
+Lancaster University Physics Department is a friendly, medium sized department that has been rated by the REF as one of the UK's top research departments.

 With a warm and diverse atmosphere, on-campus daycare for under-fives and a high proportion of female physics professors compared to the national average (15% c/w 4%), we welcome everyone and are strongly committed to fostering diversity within our community as a source of excellence, cultural enrichment, and social strength.